eighty20results/e20r-sequences/readme.txt

 * Bug Fix: Incorrect page ID supplied when filtering sequence member pages

 = .2 =
 * Added support for templated and configurable new content alerts.
-Includes scheduling by sequence
+Includes scheduling (cron) by sequence
 * Reformatted Sequence Settings metabox.
 * Added support for pre PHP v5.3 releases. (tentative - not been able to test)
 * Optimized settings save functionality (one instance of the save functionality).